SDKs and sample apps

 Sample SDKs and sample apps

 The example integrations for the OpenWeatherMap API aren’t just short code snippets that show how to make a request to an endpoint.
 Instead, they are full-fledged, sophisticated integrations across a variety of platforms.
 As such, many of the code samples are stored in GitHub.
-Each scenario has a detailed explanation that precedes it.
+Each scenario has a detailed explanation.

 If you can put your sample apps and SDKs on GitHub, it’s usually a good idea to do so.
-Storing code on GitHub accomplishes two purposes: First, it usually puts the burden on engineering to maintain and test the code samples, as well as respond to issues users might log against the project.
-Second, it makes it easier to provide fully functional code, since users can clone the project and start working with the code immediately.
+Storing code on GitHub accomplishes two purposes: First, it usually puts the burden on engineering to maintain and test the code samples as well as respond to issues users might log against the project.
+Second, it makes it easier to provide fully functional code, since users can clone the project and start working with it immediately.
+The development team can also push out updates easily.

 Paypal REST SDK

-The SDKs in the Additional information section include Node JS, PHP, Python, Ruby, Java, and .NET SDKs.
+The SDKs in the Paypal’s Additional information section include Node JS, PHP, Python, Ruby, Java, and .NET SDKs.
 Each implementation has its own GitHub site, with its own wiki, sample code, source docs, and more.
-If you browse some of these GitHub pages, such as the one for PHP, you can see the whole collection of language-specific files for this SDK.
+If you browse some of these GitHub pages (such as the site for PHP), you can see the whole collection of language-specific files for this SDK.
+These sites show how SDKs include a variety of file types.

 The Heroku SDK is actually operated by PubNub and includes a Ruby, Java, Node JS, Python, and PHP SDK.
 If you look at, for example, the Python SDK documentation, you see links to Getting Started, Tutorials, and API reference.